danbz/aesthetic-programming/source/0-Preface/readme.md

 [^britton]: The notion of "doing thinking" suggests non-standard ways of knowing that draws upon artistic research and technofeminism in computing.
 See Loren Britton, Goda Klumbyte, and Claude Draude, “Doing Thinking: Revisiting Computing with Artistic Research and Technofeminism.” *Digital Creativity* 30, no. 4 (October 2, 2019): 313–28, <https://doi.org/10.1080/14626268.2019.1684322>.

 [^fork]: The whole repository, including the text, source code for all sample code and flowcarts, is currently hosted on GitLab as an open source project with a Creative Commons License.
-You are encouraged to fork a copy if you have a GitLab account or download the whole repository (by pressing the blue 'Clone' button).
+You are encouraged to fork a copy if you have a GitLab account or download the whole repository (by pressing the blue "Clone" button).
 See <https://gitlab.com/siusoon/Aesthetic_Programming_Book>.

 [^situatedness]: By "situated knowledge," we refer to the work of Donna Haraway, and others broadly in the field of feminist new materialism, to think outside of spurious universal and objective forms of knowledge.
 See Donna Haraway, "Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective." *Feminist Studies* 14, no. 3 (1988): 575-599.